hstalker/dotfiles/README.md

 the ability to fully customize the configuration per-install likely requires a more powerful dependency graph mechanism, along with delayed execution hooks, both of which are not provided in this implementation for simplicity).

+#### Misc: Reconnecting to Existing Process from New X Session Clipboard Issues
+Vim does not adjust to new `$DISPLAY` values, causing X clipboard support to break.
+This issue can be resolved via running `:xrestore`.
+Under X11, there is a timer running every 2 hours with this effect by default in the configuration.
+This timer can be disabled via `timer_stop(g:timer_xrestore)`.
+The function `core#XRestore()` will perform the xrestore also, though offers no additional convenience.

 ---